CiscoMerchan/Todo_List__with_Reactjs/README.md

     - Inside 'Manager' function and before 'return':
         `const [todoList, setTodoList] = useState([])`
         'todoList' will hold the array of todolist and 'setTodoList' is a function that will manage the state of the array.

+    - Render the TodoList component using map()

+    - Add props to TodoList.jsx : id(to identify the object), todoListIsDone (a function), deleteTodoList (a function). to manage the diferent states of <TodoList /> component.

+        todoListIsDone and deleteTodoList will be pass as a function onClick and will take as argument the id. in this way we can know which object in the 'todoList' array will be either make as complete or delete.